ronniross/symbiotic-core-library/README.md

 ## Recommended Library

+A list of articles, books, blog posts related to the repository's subject.

+## Synthetic Research Folder

-A conjecture of articles, books, blog posts and synthetic research papers related to the repository's subject.
+A conjecture of synthetic research papers related to the repository's subject.
+If you want to contribute with your own prompted synthetic researches, fork this repository and commit the pdf files into the respective folder.

 ## Community Shared Prompts and Instructions